ffu52848/fractal-sparse-origin-hypothesis/README.md

 model.plot(result)
 ```

-This is **illustrative only** and does not represent a finalized API.
+(Example only; API subject to change.)

 ---

 ## 8. Documentation and Paper

-The formal exposition of FSOH, including:
+The formal exposition of FSOH is archived on Zenodo.

-- Detailed axioms
-- Mathematical framework
-- Conceptual implications for astrobiology
-- Possible observational consequences

-will be provided in the accompanying paper under `docs/` once uploaded.

 ### DOI

-This hypothesis is formally archived on Zenodo:

 **https://doi.org/10.5281/zenodo.17787315**

+The PDF will also be mirrored under `docs/` in this repository.

 ---

 ## 9. Citation

-If you use or reference the Fractal Sparse-Origin Hypothesis (FSOH), please cite:
+If you reference this hypothesis, please cite:

 **Author, A. (2025).
 Fractal Sparse-Origin Hypothesis (FSOH): A Fractal Model of Life Emergence and Distribution.